New Beginnings

 noun

-1. a system in which people or things are arranged according to their importance:
+1. a system where people or things are ranked by importance

-2. the people in the upper levels of an organisation who control it
+2. those in the upper levels of a system who control it

 Hierarchy + Complementarian || Egalitarian